 In 2017, the Duke University Facilities Management Department installed tampon and pad dispensers in the Bryan Center.
 Academic departments and buildings have provided bins with products in their facilities, and a student-run pilot program has recently launched to provide tampons and pads in Perkins Library restrooms; however, the University has yet to assume this responsibility.

 Today, the University of Minnesota and Brown University are among several colleges and universities nationwide that now provide free menstrual hygiene products in their campus restrooms.
+The movement must continue.
 Menstrual hygiene product accessibility is a multifaceted conversation, and it raises questions of our contextual environments, perspectives and belief systems.
 Unity and informedness are paramount.

 “This pilot program makes me feel like Duke respects my needs and experiences as a woman on our campus,” remarked sophomore Maddie Manning on the new temporary Perkins pilot.
 However, when supplies run out and the pilot concludes, how will the University demonstrate its respect of the needs and experiences of its menstruating community members?
 Providing free menstrual hygiene products—in the buildings where they study, learn, eat, sleep and thrive—is just the beginning.